Jill Parrish: Judicial career

+Utah Supreme Court

-Parrish was appointed to the Utah Supreme Court in January 2003, by Governor Michael Leavitt, following the retirement of Justice Richard C. Howe.
+Parrish was appointed to the Utah Supreme Court in January 2003, by Governor Mike Leavitt, following the retirement of Justice Richard C. Howe.
 Parrish served as chair of both the Supreme Court Committee on Civility and Professionalism and the State Law Library Oversight Committee.
 She was a member of the Court Technology Committee until October 2010.
 She is a past president of the Utah Chapter of the Federal Bar Association and formerly served as the State Court Liaison to that organization.
 Parrish served as the Supreme Court representative on the Utah Judicial Council.

 Federal judicial service

-On September 18, 2014, President Barack Obama nominated Parrish to serve as a United States district judge of the United States District Court for the District of Utah, to the seat vacated by Judge Dee Benson, who took senior status on January 1, 2014.
-On December 16, 2014 her nomination was returned to the President due to the sine die adjournment of the 113th Congress.
+On September 18, 2014, President Barack Obama nominated Parrish to serve as a United States district judge of the United States District Court for the District of Utah, to the seat vacated by Judge Dee Benson, who assumed senior status on January 1, 2014.
+On December 16, 2014, her nomination was returned to the President due to the sine die adjournment of the 113th Congress.
 On January 7, 2015, President Obama renominated her to the same position.
 She received a hearing before the Judiciary Committee on January 21, 2015.
-On February 26, 2015 her nomination was reported out of committee by voice vote.
-On May 21, 2015 the U.S. Senate voted 100–0 in favor of final confirmation.
+On February 26, 2015, her nomination was reported out of committee by voice vote.
+On May 21, 2015, the United States Senate confirmed her by a 100–0 vote.
 She received her judicial commission on August 17, 2015.
 A formal investiture for Parrish was held on November 23, 2015.
+She became chief judge on October 1, 2025.

 Selected opinions

 Utah Department of Transportation v.
 G. Kay, Inc.

 On September 26, 2003, Justice Parrish authored her first opinion for the Utah Supreme court in the case of Utah Department of Transportation v.
 G. Kay, Inc. 78 P.3d 612 (Utah 2003).
-In this case, the Utah Department of Transportation (UDOT) condemned property owned by G. Kay, Inc. to make the Legacy Nature Preserve, a 2,100 acre area that was to be set aside to mitigate the environmental impacts of the construction of the proposed Legacy highway.
+In this case, the Utah Department of Transportation (UDOT) condemned property owned by G. Kay, Inc. to make the Legacy Nature Preserve, a 2,100-acre area that was to be set aside to mitigate the environmental impacts of the construction of the proposed Legacy highway.
 When UDOT moved to condemn the land owned by G. Kay, Inc., G. Kay moved to dismiss UDOT’s complaint, because they did not have the authority to condemn its property.
 The court affirmed that UDOT did have the authority to condemn the property to mitigate the environmental impact of the construction of the Legacy Parkway Project (Legacy Highway.)
 Chief Justice Durham, Associate Chief Justice Durrant, Justice Wilkins, and Judge Nehring concurred in Justice Parrish's opinion.